mcinglis/libmaybe/README.md

 There's nothing magic to what Puck does, so if you would prefer, you can set up the dependencies manually.
 You just need to have the dependencies in the `deps` directory within the Libmaybe directory, and have them built (if necessary) before building Libmaybe.

+There's no `build` command specified for Libmaybe, because you'll be better off managing the building of Libmaybe's object files in your own project.
+Still, there is a `Makefile` provided with the bare minimum to build the tests.
+You can use this as an example of how to build the Libmaybe objects in your own project.

 ## Collaboration